 Regardless of what stage of life you’re in, an invaluable tool in your personal finance arsenal is a high-interest savings account, which allows you to earn decent risk-free returns, while keeping your cash available for use at short notice if the need arises.

 By giving users the ability to earn between 0.7% to 3.8% interest per annum, the DBS Multiplier Account is a popular choice as the go-to high-interest savings account for many people in Singapore.

 We’ll explain how the account works so you can decide if it makes sense for you to start using the DBS Multiplier Account.

-Existing users should already be aware that changes to the DBS Multiplier Account have been made effective from 1 February 2020, especially since bloggers like SG Budget Babe and Investment Moats have shared their thoughts about it.
+Existing users should already be aware of changes to the DBS Multiplier Account have been made effective from 1 August 2020.
 In light of these changes, it’s worth reading on to see how to maximise the interest you can earn under the new rules.

 In essence, to begin earning more than a trivial (0.05% per annum) amount of interest, you will first need to fulfil the base category of Income (Which replaced the previous Salary Credit).
 To do this, you can either:

 Receive Salary Credit (via GIRO with reference codes of ‘SAL’ or ‘PAY’)